Beauty, Community and Sweetness: Celebrating Eid ul-Fitr

 The evening before, we’ll lay out our best clothes.
 They won’t necessarily be new but they will be our finest.
 Some will have sparkles, some will have embroidery, some will seem plain but hold dear memories.

-As an annual gathering, this coming together serves as both an inspiration, a reunion and a visual reminder that the rhythms we carried out through our special month were shared with countless others here and around the world.
-The celebration is for all of us and in recognition of that, we would rise at the end of it and give each other a special kind of triple hug, a hug which we all know is only for Eid.
+As an annual gathering, this coming together serves as both an inspiration.
+It’s a reunion and a visual reminder that the rhythms we carried out through our special month were shared with countless others here and around the world.
+The celebration is for all of us.
+In recognition of that, we would rise at the end of it and give each other a special kind of triple hug.
+A hug which we all know is only for Eid.

 In the afternoon, we will make local and international calls and shout down handsets and smile into screens ‘Eid Mubarak!
 Eid Mubarak!
 How are you celebrating?
 Show us your henna!’.
-We will share snapshots of our clothes and our gifts and exchange prayers for a blessed year until next Ramadan, until the next Eid when, perhaps, we may even be able to celebrate in the same place.
+We will share snapshots of our clothes and our gifts.
+We will exchange prayers for a blessed year until next Ramadan, until the next Eid when.
+Perhaps, we may even be able to celebrate in the same place.

 Sweetness can be either a taste or a feeling and on Eid, it is both.

 Regardless of what age a person is or where in the world they are celebrating, the Eid day is punctuated with fragrant, sugary puddings and confections of all types.
-For us, I will start by digging deep into my childhood memories and prepare a delicate milky saffron and cardamom vermicelli pudding which will stand in for breakfast and sustain us through the morning.
+For us, I will start by digging deep into my childhood memories.
+Then I prepare a delicate milky saffron and cardamom vermicelli pudding.
+This will stand in for breakfast and sustain us through the morning.

-At prayers, sweets and candies and baked goods from around the world will be shared and given to the younger celebrants who, for a day, will not have their sugar consumption so strictly scrutinised.
-Back home in the afternoon, there will be cold crisp fruit platters: watermelon, mangos and berries all sitting side by side just as we sat side by side with our fellow brothers and sisters in faith a few hours earlier at Eid prayers.
+At prayers, sweets and candies and baked goods from around the world will be shared.
+It will be given to the younger celebrants who, for a day, will not have their sugar consumption so strictly scrutinised.
+Back home in the afternoon, there will be cold crisp fruit platters.
+Watermelon, mangos and berries all sitting side by side just as we sat side by side with our fellow brothers and sisters in faith a few hours earlier at Eid prayers.
 My eight-year old will note that maybe the fruit would taste ‘even better’ with cream, and it will.

 The evening will bring the uncovering of more complex sweet dishes and the welcoming of guests.
-Some will stay only a short while and others will relax for hours, all are received warmly.
 Some will bring desserts of their own.
-We will eat them together and ask them to take different desserts home with them, ‘for the second day of Eid’ we will say when they protest.
+We will eat them together and ask them to take different desserts home with them.
+‘For the second day of Eid’ we will say when they protest.
 Eid is, after all, officially a three day festival.

 When the last of the conversations grow quiet, with our youngest children growing heavier in our laps, we will stare warmly into the middle distance and there will be a kind of collective sigh as we turn over the events of the day in our minds.
-The hush will let us remember those who have passed on and we will let ourselves feel the emptiness even as the elderly amongst us will wonder if this Eid may also be their last – even as we feel grateful to have had another year with those still here.
+The hush will let us remember those who have passed on.
+We will let ourselves feel the emptiness.
+Even as the elderly amongst us will wonder if this Eid may also be their last.
+Even as we feel grateful to have had another year with those still here.
 Another year to meet the challenge of Ramadan and another year to reap its rewards.
 Someone will break the silence by recalling a joke from earlier and some of us will chuckle.
 ‘It was a good Eid’ we will say.
 And it will be.